N1709/n1709_new/README.md

 **📖 The Story**

-I am a **Solo Developer** driven by a passion for **Custom ROM building and porting.** What started as curiosity about Android's limits has turned into a mission to give devices a "second life" through deep optimization and firmware modding.
-For me, it’s not just about code; it’s about pushing hardware beyond its factory boundaries.
+I am a Solo Developer driven by a **profound interest in Android development**.
+What started as curiosity about Android's limits has evolved into a mission to give devices a "second life" through deep optimization and firmware modding.
+For me, it is not merely about writing code; it is about pushing hardware beyond its factory boundaries.

 ## Personal Stuffs: